Mouth Guards in Tacoma, WA

 Who Needs a Mouth Guard?

-Here at Tacoma Family Dentistry & TMJ/Sleep Apnea Centre, we recommend mouth guards or mouth protectors for:
+Here at Tacoma Family Dentistry & TMJ/Sleep Apnea Centre, we recommend mouth protectors for:

 - Individuals who are active in sports, especially impact sports such as soccer or football.
 During games, mouth guards protect the teeth of children and adults alike, thus preventing injury, which could result in tooth loss.